 Lifters and valve adjustments on a diesel are normally very heavy duty and are set to a certain gap.
 The intake, exhaust, and injector will all have a gap setting as with some older gasoline vehicles.
 These heavy-duty valves rocker arms and in the overhead cause a much louder sound when the engine is running.

 This is due to the sheer weight of the components, the gap left for clearance and the massive amount of compression these components are holding back.

-Most diesels if equipped with air brakes also have an air compressor.
+Most diesel engines if equipped with air brakes also has an air compressor.
 The compressor runs on the gearing of the front cover in most applications and is really just a small motor in itself.
 Complete with a head and valves really the whole works.
 When the system needs air, the compressor is engaged and runs until the system is satisfied.
 Then it will disengage and wait until called again.